asdf-format/asdf-standard/source/extending.rst

 existing schema (described in :ref:`extending-a-schema`).

 This section will walk through the development of a new tag and schema.
-In the example, suppose we work at the institution "SCIENCE" which can be found on the world wide web at ``science.edu``.
+In the example, suppose we work the Space Telescope Science Institute, which can be found on the world wide web at ``stsci.edu``.
 We're developing a new instrument, ``FOO``, and we need a way to define the specialized metadata to describe the exposures that it will be generating.

 Header
 ^^^^^^